-A total of 800 volunteers from 44 offices and project sites participated in Building Futures, donating more than $180,000 to provide school supplies and other necessities to approximately 36,000 children.
-Over the past 15 years, the Building Futures program has helped nearly 149,000 children in 18 countries around the globe, giving students the basic tools they need to help enrich their academic experience.
+Fluor and its employees are committed to assisting youth in acquiring the necessary resources to help achieve academic success.
+Approximately 950 volunteers from 40 offices and project sites participated in Building Futures, donating more than $127,000 to provide school supplies and other necessities to approximately 19,000 children.
+Over the past 16 years, the Building Futures program has helped more than 168,000 children around the globe, giving students the basic tools they need to help enrich their academic experience.

-For more than 50 years, Fluor has supported DiscoverE, one of the nation’s largest professional outreach organizations, visiting dozens of schools, reaching more than 9,000 students and providing more than 14,000 hours of science, technology, engineering and math (STEM) training and enrichment.
+For more than 50 years, Fluor and its employees have supported DiscoverE, one of the nation’s largest professional outreach organizations.
+Last year, employee volunteers visited nearly 80 schools and charitable organizations, reaching approximately 11,500 students and providing more than 15,400 hours of science, technology, engineering and math (STEM) training, enrichment and/or awareness.

 Read more information about how Fluor and its employees are supporting communities.